 - 1. Except for unusual circumstances, foundations shall be drilled shafts, 4 ft. in diameter. - 2.
-The drilled shafts shall be designed in accordance with COM624 (see the Structures Design Guidelines) or by using Brom's procedure and hand calculations.
-Both of these methods consider lateral loading of the shafts, which is the primary concern. - 3.
+The drilled shafts shall be designed in accordance with the Structures Design Guidelines. - 3.
 A minimum safety factor of 1.5 against overturning shall be provided. - 4.
 Wind loading for the shafts shall be based on the wind speeds shown on Table 29.1 (50 year recurrence).